-49

-(b) makes a self-assessment which that person knows is not true or could not reasonably have believed to be true; or (c) in making a self-assessment- (i) uses false or misleading information with the intention to mislead; or (ii) omits to use accurate information with the intention to mislead.
-(2) A person is guilty of an offence if that person fails to comply with- (a) a direction issued by the customs authority to that person in terms of section 84(2); or (b) a request issued by the customs authority to that person in terms of section 89.
-(3) An offence referred to in subsection (1)(b) or (c)(i) or (ii) is a Category 1 offence.
-5
+- (b) makes a self-assessment which that person knows is not true or could not reasonably have believed to be true; or - (c) in making a self-assessment- - (i) uses false or misleading information with the intention to mislead; or(ii) omits to use accurate information with the intention to mislead. - (2) A person is guilty of an offence if that person fails to comply with- - (a) a direction issued by the customs authority to that person in terms of section 84(2); or - (b) a request issued by the customs authority to that person in terms of section 89. - (3) An offence referred to in subsection (1)(b) or (c)(i) or (ii) is a Category 1 offence.
+10

-CHAPTER 6

 TARIFF CLASSIFICATION OF GOODS

-Part 1

 General provisions

-Purpose and application of this Chapter 15
+96. (1) The purpose of this Chapter is-

-96. (1) The purpose of this Chapter is- (a) to provide for the tariff classification of goods for customs purposes; and (b) for that purpose to enforce the use of specific international standards for the tariff classification of goods.
-(2) This Chapter applies to all goods imported into or destined for export from the Republic, whether dutiable or not.
-20
+- (a) to provide for the tariff classification of goods for customs purposes; and - (b) for that purpose to enforce the use of specific international standards for the tariff classification of goods.

+(2) This Chapter applies to all goods imported into or destined for export from the 20 Republic, whether dutiable or not.